HaniSource/components/components/dropdown/usage.md

 | `disabled` | boolean | `false` | No | Whether the submenu is disabled |
 | `class` | string | `''` | No | Additional CSS classes |

+> you can pass the width as w-* class to control the width of the menu

 ### Dropdown Separator

 | Prop Name | Type | Default | Required | Description |